Modulation equation and SPDEs on unbounded domains: Additional regularity for the Ginzburg-Landau equation

-Let us now start with the bootstrap argument.
 The proof of existence and uniqueness with a strong weight is the same as for the Swift-Hohenberg equation before.
 We only need the slightly weaker assumption $\varrho>2$ in this case.
 The precise theorem is: \begin{theorem} For $T>0$ and all $A_0\in L^2_\varrho$ with $\varrho>2$ there is a complex-valued stochastic process $B$ such that $\mathbb{P}$-almost surely

 and $B$ is a weak solution of \eqref{e:GLt}.
 Moreover, for any other such weak solution $\tilde{B}$ we have

 \end{theorem} Note that in the previous theorem we only assumed $\varrho>2$ for the weight.
 This is due to the fact that for the Laplacian we need one integration by parts less.
 See Remark \ref{rem:rho3}.